-GHG emission reductions from municipal solar PV installations assumes that LA County will install a total of 30 solar systems on LA County facilities producing a total capacity of 20 MW.
-The average system output was then determined by inputting a 20 MW production value into the NREL PVWatts calculator for a project located in Los Angeles.
-The total system output for 20 MW of solar was then multiplied by the relevant SCE and CPA electricity emission factors, using the same participation rates and emission factors implemented under Measure ES2.
+GHG emissions reductions from municipal solar PV installations assumes that the County will install a total of 30 solar systems on County facilities, producing a total capacity of 20 MW.
+The average system output was then determined by inputting a 20 MW production value into the NREL PVWatts calculator for a project located in Los Angeles.28 The total system output for 20 MW of solar was then multiplied by the relevant SCE and CPA electricity emission factors, using the same participation rates and emission factors implemented under Measure ES2.